x22247734/Drug-Deaths-and-Patient-Survival-Analysis/README.md

 drug_deaths.csv
 PatientSurvival.csv
-Step 2: Run the Code
+Step 2: Setup PySpark in Jupyter Notebook
-You can run the provided Python script in your terminal or Jupyter Notebook.
-Below is the command to run the script from the terminal:

-bash
+Open a new Jupyter Notebook and set up PySpark by adding the following lines to the first cell:

+python
 Copy code
-python your_script_name.py
-Ensure to replace your_script_name.py with the actual name of your script.
+import findspark
+findspark.init()

+from pyspark.sql import SparkSession

+spark = SparkSession.builder \
+    .appName("Drug Deaths and Patient Survival Analysis") \
+    .config("spark.sql.debug.maxToStringFields", 1000) \
+    .getOrCreate()
+Step 3: Run the Code
+You can copy and paste the provided Python code into the cells of your Jupyter Notebook.
+Ensure each logical block of code is placed in separate cells to make debugging easier.

-Step 3: Modify Parameters (if needed)
+Step 4: Modify Parameters (if needed)
 The script includes various parameters and columns to select and analyze.
-You can modify these directly in the script as needed.
+You can modify these directly in the Jupyter Notebook cells as needed.

 4. Troubleshooting Tips
 Common Issues and Solutions